coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 <img src="../../../../images/two_way_error.png" srcset="../../../../images/two_way_error_2x.png 2x" class="screenshot" alt="Error attached to a row.">

 To associate an error with a row return it at the corresponding index in the `result` array.
-For tables that use single row updates (`maxUpdateBatchSize == 1`) if you throw a `UserVisileError` it will be associated with the row automatically.
+For tables that use single row updates (`maxUpdateBatchSize == 1`) if you throw a `UserVisibleError` it will be associated with the row automatically.
 In all other cases a thrown error will be treated as a failure of the entire sync and cancel any remaining row updates.

 [sync_tables]: index.md
+[samples]: ../../../samples/topic/two-way.md
 [mdn_spread_object]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals
 [reference_sync_update]: ../../../reference/sdk/interfaces/core.SyncUpdate.md
 [fetcher_parallel]: ../../basics/fetcher.md#in-parallel